shayaneivazkhani/1DT305/README.md

 ##### lines 232–235
 ```
 addr = socket.getaddrinfo('0.0.0.0', 80)[0][-1]  ––> *
 s = socket.socket()                              ––> Creates a new socket object.
-A socket is an TCP/IP endpoint for sending and receiving data across a network.
-It allows communication between devices over the network.
+A socket is an TCP/IP endpoint for HTTP communication.
 s.bind(addr)                                     ––> Binds the socket to an address, i.e. assigning a specific IP address and port number to the socket allowing it to listen for incoming HTTP connections for incoming connections on that adress.
 s.listen(1)                                      ––>  Puts the socket into listening mode, waiting for incoming connection requests.
 The parameter specifies the maximum number of queued connections.
 In this case, it allows only one connection to be queued while the server is busy handling the current connection.
 ```

-###### * :
-###### * :
-###### * socket.getaddrinfo('0.0.0.0', 80): This returns a list of tuples each containing information details such as the socket address (IP address and port) etc. in a format that is needed to create and bind a socket.
-###### * socket.getaddrinfo: a function in Python's socket module that translates a host name and port number into an address family, socket type, and protocol number.
-Essentially, it helps in converting human-readable domain names or IP addresses into a format that can be used by the network functions to establish a connection.
+###### * socket.getaddrinfo('0.0.0.0', 80): This is a function in Python's socket module takes a host name and port number and returns a list of tuples each containing information  in a format that can be used by the network functions, to bind a socket in our case.
-###### * 0.0.0.0: This IP address is a special address used to bind the socket to all available network interfaces on the device.
-When a server binds to '0.0.0.0', it means that it will accept connections on any of the machine's IP addresses.
-This is useful when the machine has multiple network interfaces (e.g., Ethernet, Wi-Fi) and you want the server to be accessible regardless of which interface the request comes through.
-This means that the server will accept incoming connections on any of the network interfaces the device has (e.g., Wi-Fi, Ethernet if available).
-This IP address tells the system to bind the socket to all available network interfaces.
-This means the server will listen for incoming connections on any IP address assigned to the machine (e.g. 192.168.1.5 on Wi-Fi, another number on Ethernet, etc.).
+###### * 0.0.0.0: This IP address is a special address used to bind the socket to any IP address assigned to the machine (e.g. 192.168.1.5 on Wi-Fi, another number on Ethernet, etc.) This is useful when you want the server to be accessible regardless of which interface the request comes through (e.g. Wi-Fi, Ethernet if available).
 ###### * 80: This is the default port for HTTP traffic.
 By specifying port 80, the server is set up to handle HTTP requests, which is typical for a web server.
 ###### * [0][-1]: The use of negative indexing in Python, such as -1 in [0][-1], is a feature that allows accessing elements from the end of a list.
-Here we choose the last element ,[-1], of the first tupöe
+Here we choose the last element ,[-1], of the first tuple

 ## Presenting the data and the platform